solidum-network/docs/README.md

-# docs
+### Docs
-Open wiki documentation for Solidum and ProgPow
+Open wiki documentation for Solidum and ProgPow.
+All of the content in this repository lives in the [Wiki](https://github.com/solidum-network/docs/wiki).